-Modern infrastructure and quality broadband
+Modern city infrastructure and broadband

 Porirua City’s major facilities and infrastructure services are of a scale and standard normally found in larger metropolitan cities.

 Porirua has well developed broadband networks and high speed local, regional and international connections from a range of providers.
 Broadband access has been identified by the Council as a factor in boosting economic growth in the city.

 Porirua City Council has been involved in a public/private initiative known as Smartlinx3 since 2004.
 Smartlinx3 provides an open-access broadband network to ensure competitive and ultra-fast broadband within the city.

 Ultra-fast broadband (UFB), a joint initiative of Chorus and Crown Fibre Holdings, is already available in many areas of the city, with the roll-out of ultra-fast broadband continuing over the next few years.

 In addition, public Wi-Fi is now available to visitors and businesses in Porirua’s city centre, giving web access to the general public via wireless enabled mobile devices.

 Porirua's modern roading and public transport infrastructure.

 Its proximity to Wellington on State Highway 1 means Porirua has specific roading needs that attract central government funding for improvements.